sporto/elm-patterns/src/advanced/opaque-types.md

 Opaque types are useful for:

-- Enforcing invariants: Only the relevant module can change the data.
-Other parts of the application cannot reach and change it.
+- Enforcing invariants: Only the relevant module can change the data and ensure it follows some invariants.
 - Hiding the implementation to external modules.
-- Building packages as they hide the implementation of something.
-Hiding a type like this makes it easier to change the implementation without breaking the code using it.
+This is quite useful for building packages.
+Using opaque types makes it easier to change the implementation without breaking the code using it.

 ## Anti-pattern